jeffozozo/CS3005-Robot-Starter/RobotWarz_spec.md

 **sample run**

 You are free to print out the arena state however you like.
-One way might be to print a grid:
+One way might be to print a grid, like so.
+Note in this example, the robot is designated with an R and a special character to enable the viewer to distinguish which robot is which:

  ```
          =========== starting round 15 ===========